kristopolous/BOOTSTRA.386/manual/index.md

 "Ok, so let's redesign WordStar in your vision.
 Show us what these pull-downs will look like", I say.
 "Just get up and draw it."

-He draws on the chalkboard this oblong rectangle.
+The candidate looks around the room almost as if asking permission to get up and then pushes his chair back and walks over to the chalkboartd.
+He draws an oblong horizontal rectangle.
 Inside it are the words "File" "Edit" "View" "Windows" and "Help".
-Then he scratches a rectangle around the "File" and says "Alright the user point the mouse at this and then a rectangle below appears" as he places the words "New", "Open", "Open Recent", "Save", "Save As", and "Exit".
+Then he scratches a rectangle around the "File" and says "Alright the user points the mouse at this and then a rectangle below appears, we call it a menu" as he places the words "New", "Open", "Open Recent", "Save", "Save As", and "Exit".

 Gilda gets up and walks up to him as she picks up her chalk.
-"Alright but here's the problems." she doesn't even look at the candidate as she starts pressing dots on the chalkboard, "see, File is a noun, Edit and View are verbs.
-You've just gon from Noun-Verb in the first column to Verb-Noun in the second.
-And also, why is exiting the program in the File menu?
-Who would look for it there?"
+"Interesting idea, but here's the problems." she doesn't even look at the candidate as she starts pressing dots on the chalkboard, "see, File is a noun, Edit and View are verbs.
+You've just gone from Noun-Verb in the first column to Verb-Noun in the second.
+And also, why is exiting the program in the File's commnd box?
+Who would look for it there?
+Why not under the Windows command box?"

 The candidate looks back at the board and mumbles, "I ...
 I never thought of that..."

-Craig gets up from his chair and walks on over as well.
+Orion gets up from his chair revealing his sandles and shorts as walks on over as well.
 "Sorry, but here's another.
-So you've split "Save" and "Save As" and "Open" and "Open Recent", why not just put that distinction into a further dialog box?
+So you've split "Save" and "Save As" and "Open" and "Open Recent", why not just put that distinction into a further box?
 Also one distinction is temporal and the other is canonical."

 The candidate turns back and stares at us in utter bafflement, almost as if his world is shattered.